meeslindeman/bitcoinheist-mlops/README.md

 rm ./data/bitcoinheist.zip
 ```

 Make sure the file is now stored at `data/BitcoinHeistData.csv`.
-This file is consumed by the initialization step (`csv_to_parquet`) to produce the Parquet dataset used throughout preprocessing, feature engineering, and training.
+This file is consumed by the initialization step (`scripts/csv_to_parquet.py`) to produce the Parquet dataset used throughout preprocessing, feature engineering, and training.

-### 3. Build the Docker image for the App:
+### 3. Build the Docker image for the app
 ```bash
 make build
 ```

-### 4. Run the app and all other containers required for the app:
+### 4. Run the app and all other containers required for the app
 ```bash
 make up
 ```

 This runs the following Docker containers in the background:
-- App
+- App → Flask service exposing the /predict inference endpoint
-- MLflow
+- MLflow → Tracks experiments, metrics, and model artifacts
-- Airflow
+- Airflow → Orchestrates batch pipeline stages via DAGs
-- Prometheus
+- Prometheus → Collects and stores monitoring metrics
-- Alertmanager
+- Alertmanager → Handles alerts triggered by Prometheus rules
-- Pushgateway
+- Pushgateway → Accepts ephemeral metrics from batch jobs
-- Grafana
+- Grafana → Visualizes metrics and dashboards for monitoring

 *Steps 1 - 3 are needed once, afterwards you can just start the app using `make up`.*